peter-mwau/Automed-Class-Attendance-System-with-Face-Recognition/README.md

 # Automed-Class-Attendance-System-with-Face-Recognition
-It a  system that utilizes facial recognition to capture attendance
+A system that utilizes facial recognition to capture attendance